Lofaloa/csv-migration/README.md

     - Ignore columns?
     - Create new columns with computed value

+- Filtering
+    - Exclude rows with some values
+    - Exclude rows with values outside of a range

 - Formatting
     - Should the column data be reformatted?
     - Is data correctly formatted?